-- This summary report presents the findings of a reconnaissance Agricultural Land Classification (ALC) survey on approximately 43 ha of land at Sayers Common in West Sussex The survey was carried out in September 1995 - The survey was commissioned by the Ministry of Agriculture Fisheries and Food (MAFF) Land Use Planning Unit (Reading) in connection with the West Sussex Structure Plan Review The survey was completed at a reconnaissance level of detail on a free survey' basis as it was undertaken primarily to update the 1 63 360 scale provisional ALC maps for the area of search.
+- This summary report presents the findings of a reconnaissance Agricultural Land Classification (ALC) survey on approximately 74 ha of land at Slinfold in West Sussex The survey was carried out in September 1995 - The survey was commissioned by the Ministry of Agriculture Fisheries and Food (MAFF) Land Use Planning Unit (Reading) in connection with the West Sussex Structure Plan Review The survey was completed at a reconnaissance level of detail on a free survey basis as it was undertaken primarily to update the 1 63 360 scale provisional ALC maps for the area of search.
 Consequently the results are designed for strategic planning purposes only.
-For site specific proposals more detailed surveys may be required. - This survey supersedes any previous ALC surveys on this land - The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF 1988) A description of the ALC grades and subgrades is given in Appendix I - At the time of survey the land use on the site was permanent grassland mainly in pony paddocks with some arable land to the south west.
-At this mapping scale the village of Sayers Common has been mapped as urban though it does include a number of farm buildings and some Non-agricultural land.
-Land to the north of the depot is shown as Non-agricultural as it is overgrown with scrub and includes a series of silted up ponds.
-The extreme north west has been mapped as Woodland.
+For site specific proposals more detailed surveys may be required. - 3 This survey supersedes any previous ALC surveys on this land - The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group in ADAS The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF 1988) A description of the ALC grades and subgrades is given in Appendix I - At the time of survey the land use on the site was mainly meadow with a small amount of Set Aside land in the south east.
+Lower Lodge Farm has been shown as Urban at this mapping scale though it does include a number of farm buildings.
+Land to the north of the farm is used as a shooting range but this has been mapped as agricultural as it still comprises mainly permanent grassland.